Former National Congress of Chile building: History

+Architecture

 The building has a cross within a square plan, which creates four courtyards.
 It also features classical pedimented porticos with Corinthian columns on the north and east facades.
 The building and its gardens occupy a complete city block, which is adjacent to city blocks containing other nationally significant buildings such as the Santiago Metropolitan Cathedral, the Palacio de los Tribunales de Justicia de Santiago and the building that currently houses the Museo Chileno de Arte Precolombino.

 The building is open to the public on a limited basis.